We’re constantly being asked by candidates if we could tell them what exercises we’ll be using for our Assessment Centers.

 You will meet other contenders but also some of our employees.

-During the day they carefully observe the applicants and get to know each of them by asking questions that provide insights into everybody’s motivation to join the Group.
+During the day they carefully observe the applicants and get to know each of them by asking questions that provide insights into everybody’s motivation to join the company.

 How can I prepare?